-Excursions include one night in Madrid, with a group dinner and a walk around the city's historic center.
-Other excursions include overnight trips to Sevilla and Granada.
+Program excursions include one night in Madrid, with a group dinner and a walk around the city's historic center (May 17).
+Other excursions include overnight trips to Sevilla and Granada, as well as the hotel stay in Madrid (June 22) and hotel breakfast (June 23).

 A Cádiz-based program cultural coordinator will keep you informed about cultural events in Cádiz.
-Students in past years have taken flamenco dance lessons.
+Also, students in past years have taken flamenco and salsa dance lessons; a paella cooking class; and a surf class.